fene20/memory-game/README.md

 ### Challenges

 setTimeout function
-- It took a while to figure out how to use setTimeout as a sequential delay.
+- It took a while to figure out how to use setTimeout as a sequential delay in a loop.
-- Initially all squares were updating at the same time but all a fixed delay later.
+- Initially all squares were updated at the same time but all a fixed delay later.
-- The JS code essentially runs on and cannot be paused but an output can be paused.
+- The JS code essentially runs on and cannot be paused.
+However an output can be paused.
 - The output delays then need to be multiplied up.
 - [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-add-a-delay-in-a-javascript-loop/) had a clear explanation.
 - I also got caught out here using strings in mathematical calculations.